jonathanericksen/Party_Tweets/README.md

 Additionally, work could be done on practices used with cleaning the text data.
 It's likely there is predictive information stored within some of the symbols and special characters commonly used within tweets.
 For this project, all special characters and punctuation were removed from the text data.

-Finally, work should be done to develop a relevant use case for a model that accurately predicts political party by tweet content.
-Though we did not meet Trace Political's threshold for deeming the models a success, more data, data cleaning experiementation, and model iterations could feasibly produce a successful model.
+Finally, work should be done to develop a relevant use case for a model that accurately predicts the political party by tweet content.
+Though we did not meet Trace Political's threshold for deeming the models a success, more data, data cleaning experimentation, and model iterations could feasibly produce a successful model.
 Should we succeed in producing a viable model, use cases for employing the model should be flushed out for use within Trace Political's product offering.
-The decision to continue work on improving the accuracy score is one that Trace Political will need to make after a thorough cost benefit analysis.
+The decision to continue work on improving the accuracy score is one that Trace Political will need to make after a thorough cost-benefit analysis.